Elements

 Often you have a separate section on one page (like a sidebar) or a global section to be rendered on every page (like a navbar or footer).

-If you configure those elements as fixed: true in elements.yml, then they'll be separated from the general collection of elements and will be displayed separately in a separate tab in the admin elements section.
+If you configure those elements as fixed: true in elements.yml, then they'll be separated from the general collection of elements and will be displayed in a separate tab in the admin elements section.

 - name: sidebar